pauloskelesidhs-ctrl/EconomicPolicy/README.md

 # EconomicPolicy
 I am recently working on a project that depicts three basic macroeconomic models of Economic Policy ( AD-AS , IS-LM , IS-MP) and the Solow Growth Model.
 The basic idea was born from my study on Greece’s long-run economic growth through the Solow model — particularly the path of recovery since the 2009 financial crisis.

-➡️The project is still in active development — new features and improvements are being added regularly.
-Deployed on GitHub Pages with JavaScript.

 ➡️It helps students and teachers explore:
 - fiscal policy
 - monetary policy